ralscha/openai4j/README.md

 Check out the [openai4j-examples](https://github.com/ralscha/openai4j-examples) repository for more examples.

 ## Changelog

+### 1.1.2 - January 26, 2024
+  * Added dimensions parameter to the Embeddings API

 ### 1.1.1 - January 3, 2024
   * Added additional_instructions parameter to run creation in the Assistants API